Thrifty Ice Cream: Thrifty Drug Stores years

 Many recipes have remained unchanged for over 50 years, and real pieces of fruit and cookie are used along with Real California Milk.
 Thrifty ice cream contains 10.25% butterfat, compared to 12–16% butterfat in premium rivals costing twice as much.
 As recently as 1974, a single scoop could be purchased for just a nickel.
-The price increased to $0.10 by 1976, to $0.15 by 1981, to $0.35 by 1991, to $1.29 by 2010, to $1.69 by 2011, to $1.79 by 2013, to $1.99 by 2018, and to $2.49 by 2023.
+The price increased to $0.10 by 1976, to $0.15 by 1981, to $0.35 by 1991, to $1.29 by 2010, to $1.69 by 2011, to $1.79 by 2013, to $1.99 by 2018, to $2.49 by 2023, and finally to $2.79 when Rite Aid folded in 2025.

 For many decades, Thrifty Drug Stores was using the extremely low price that it was charging customers for a single scoop of ice cream that was usually eaten inside the store as a loss leader to entice those customers to bring their entire families into the store on a regular basis to eat ice cream that was sold at or below cost while those same customers browse the aisle (while eating) and usually find other items to purchase before leaving the store.

 Unlike other ice cream shops, the Thrifty Drug Stores (and later Rite Aid) scoop shops had always used an iconic ice cream scoop that produced flat-top cylindrical scoops (see above photograph).
 The scoops were not sold to the general public until 2019.
 A writer for Food & Wine wrote that the unique scoop "is the last ice cream scoop you'll ever buy."

 Thrifty achieved Kosher certification for its ice cream products in 1994.